randyh2/Mytest/README.md

 5
 Fizz
 ```
 Hurry!
-Sauron’s patrols will be by soon!
+Sauron’s patrols will be here soon!

 Challenge #2: The Nazgûl
 -------------------------------------------------
 Palindromes are the key to outwitting the Nazgûl.
-A little known fact is that their cries contain palindromes.
-You must write a script that can recognize palindromes.
-Once you can tell whether they are palindromes or not, you can confuse the Nazgûl by sending back each string sorted in reverse lexical order.
+A little known fact is that their cries contain palindromes so you must write a script that can recognize them.
+Once the script can tell them apart, confuse the Nazgûl by sending back each string sorted in reverse lexical order.
 Then quickly!
 While they are stunned you can slay them using your Westernesse sword, forged for the purpose of fighting evil!

 In order to thoroughly confound The Nazgûl you must build your creation in two different languages.